Loading NuWatt Energy...

 Solar panels in Cambridge cost $3.15-3.50 per watt installed in 2026.
 A typical 9 kW system costs $28,350-$31,500 before MA state incentives.
 The federal Section 25D residential tax credit expired December 31, 2025 — homeowners receive $0 in federal credit.
 Massachusetts state incentives (SMART 3.0, net metering, state tax credit, and tax exemptions) make solar profitable even without the federal credit.

-Cambridge has several historic districts, including Harvard Square and parts of Mid-Cambridge.
-While these areas may require design review by the Cambridge Historical Commission, Massachusetts law protects the right to install solar.
-The review typically focuses on visibility from public ways and may require panels be placed on less-visible roof slopes.
-Most installations are approved with minor placement adjustments.
-Your installer should file for the design review as part of the permitting process.
+Cambridge has several historic districts, including Half Crown-Marsh, Old Cambridge, Mid-Cambridge, and areas near Harvard Square.
+Solar installations in these districts require review by the Cambridge Historical Commission.
+Massachusetts law (MGL Chapter 40C) protects the right to install solar, but the Commission can require panels be placed on rear-facing or less-visible roof slopes.
+Most installations are approved with placement adjustments.
+The review adds 2-4 weeks to your timeline.
+Your installer should file for design review as part of the permitting process.

 ConnectedSolutions is Eversource's demand response program for battery owners.
 During peak grid events (primarily summer), you discharge your battery to the grid and earn $275/kW in summer and $50/kW in winter.
 A typical 10 kW home battery can earn $2,750 in summer plus $500 in winter, totaling $3,250/year.
 Cambridge is in Eversource territory, which offers the highest ConnectedSolutions rates in MA.

 It depends on your ownership structure.
 Condo associations can vote to install solar on shared roof space, with costs and benefits split among unit owners.
 For multi-family buildings, the building owner can install solar and allocate benefits to tenants or common areas.
+Section 48E lease/PPA options are particularly useful for multi-family buildings since the third-party owner handles everything.
 If rooftop solar is not feasible, community solar is an excellent alternative — you subscribe to a local solar farm and receive 10-20% bill savings with no installation required.

 Without the 25D federal credit, solar payback in Cambridge is approximately 7.5-9 years for a cash purchase.
 This is faster than many other cities because of Cambridge's high Eversource electricity rate ($0.2836/kWh), SMART 3.0 income ($324/yr for 9 kW), the $1,000 MA state tax credit, 6.25% sales tax exemption, and 20-year property tax exemption.
 Over 25 years, a typical system saves approximately $105,000.

-We will assess your specific roof, orientation, building type, and Eversource rate to show you exactly what solar costs and saves for your Cambridge home — including SMART 3.0 and ConnectedSolutions potential.
+We will assess your specific roof, orientation, building type, and Eversource rate to show you exactly what solar costs and saves for your Cambridge home — including SMART 3.0, ConnectedSolutions, and Section 48E lease/PPA options.

 Complete hub for MA solar, heat pumps, and utility resources.